Brooklyn Public Library: Services

 The Bookmobile is a 32 ft-long, 11.5 ft-high vehicle housing a mobile library.
 Carrying up to 6,000 books, the Bookmobile serves communities whose local branches are closed for renovation.
 The Bookmobile offers many of the services available at other branches.

 The Kidsmobile is a smaller, more colorful version of the Bookmobile.
 During the school year, the Kidsmobile visits schools, day care centers, Head Start, after-school programs and community events.
 In the summer, the Kidsmobile also travels to parks and camps.
 In addition to books, the Kidsmobile offers storytelling and arts and crafts.

 The Bibliobús is a mobile Spanish-language library.
 It brings books and other media to Spanish-speaking communities in Brooklyn.
 The Bibliobús serves sites such as schools, daycares, community-based organizations, senior centers, nonprofit organizations, and community events.

 The Shelby White and Leon Levy Information Commons opened at Central Library on January 15, 2013.
 It features an open workspace with 25 computers and seating and outlets for more than 70 laptop users; 7 meeting rooms, including one that doubles as a recording studio; and a 36-seat training lab.

 The library's Learning Centers provide adult literacy and adult education services for free.

 Every Brooklyn Public Library branch is equipped with a "New Americans Corner" that provides information on immigration, citizenship and other materials.

 In 2022, the Brooklyn Public Library began allowing cardholders to borrow vinyl records from its collection.
 Since 2025, the BPL has also allowed cardholders to borrow a limited number of artworks.

+In 2026, Brooklyn Public Library launched its first ever craft library.